 Chronicle of a Suicide Foretold:Denise Phé-Funchal’s Ana sonríe

 Browitt’s study proposes creative readings and interpretations of what he calls his ‘affective corpus,’ a collection of Central American short stories and novels written by male and female authors.
 The book explores what is left after the collapse, failure, and breakdown of patriarchal logic/thought in the public and private sphere, that is, bodies and affects.
 Truly innovative and an untouched territory in Central American literary criticism, Browitt complements this concentration on affects with a fine aesthetic sensibility, remaining receptive to the texts’ literary quality and depth, to textual whisperings that prevent closure.
 Browitt delivers a complex and impassioned reading of texts that should be of outmost interest to students and critics of Central American literature.

-Magdalena Perkowska, Associate Professor Spanish and Latin American Studies, Graduate Center, Hunter College CUNY
+Magdalena Perkowska, Professor of Spanish and Latin American Studies, Graduate Center, Hunter College CUNY

 This book takes a fresh look at post-civil war Central American fiction of the last two decades.
 Browitt grasps the aesthetic registers that take us beyond the alienation of its characters to a range of post-national, fluid and nomadic sensibilities that defy or elude the failed heroic agency of the immediate past.
 The great value of this book is to witness the artful sensibility of the critic, who acknowledges and centers on the affect that these works generate.
 His readings are a reminder that art is not simply a reference to prevailing ideological interpretations of reality but a mobilizer of different imaginaries and sensibilities within ourselves.

 George Yudice, Professor of Latin American Studies, University of Miami